New Student Information

 Can a I get the required vaccines at UVM?

 - You are required to submit the immunization records BEFORE arriving at UVM—the forms must be submitted for review no later than August 15 for new Fall students, and February 15 for new Spring students.
 Therefore, it is strongly recommended that you get any needed vaccines before arriving at UVM.
 If, however, you cannot complete a required immunization series, you can arrange to get an immunization at the UVM Student Health Clinic—NOTE: ANY IMMUNIZATIONS WILL BE BILLED TO THE STUDENT'S UVM ACCOUNT.
 UVM Student Health does not bill private insurances.

 What happens if I do not provide the immunization information?

 - UVM is required to observe the Vermont State Health Law requiring the immunizations, as noted previously.
 To ensure that your and other students' health is at minimum risk from an outbreak, we require students to provide the information by the deadlines on record.
 Students who fail to comply with the requirement have a hold placed on their registration, and cannot re-enroll for classes for the second semester until/unless they provide the information required.

-What if I have never been immunized due to medical reasons, or due to personal religious or philosophic beliefs?
+What if I have never been immunized due to medical reasons, or due to personal religious beliefs?

 What if I have any further questions?